kenkirito/kenkirito/README.md

-- 🔭 I’m currently working on django and go
+- 🔭 I’m currently working on next js
 - 🌱 I’m currently learning about metaverse and three js
 - 💬 Ask me about anything coding, anime
+- 😔 How can you destroy a monster without becoming one?” – Kaneki